jameskitt616/matrix-synapse-worker-config/Readme.md

 ## Update homeserver.yaml

-Update the Workers section in your `homeserver.yaml`
+Update the workers-section in your `homeserver.yaml`

-Also define a random secret string at the `worker_replication_secret` line, also update this in your [workers configs](https://github.com/jameskitt616/matrix-synapse-worker-config/tree/master/etc/matrix-synapse/workers).
+Define a random secret string at the `worker_replication_secret` line, also update this in your [workers configs](https://github.com/jameskitt616/matrix-synapse-worker-config/tree/master/etc/matrix-synapse/workers).
 ```
 ## Workers ##